lbechberger/LearningPsychologicalSpaces/README.md

 #### 2.3.5.
 Feature-Based Similarities

 If we interpret the values on the scales of the (psychological) features as coordinates of a similarity space, we can use these coordinates to also compute distances between stimuli.
-The script `feature_correlations.py` does exactly this and computes the correlation to the original dissimilarity ratings.
+The script `feature_correlations.py` does exactly this and computes the correlation to the original dissimilarity ratings (both using the raw distances and using a weighted version where dimension weights are estimated in a cross-validation).
 It is called as follows:
 ```
 python -m code.mds.correlations.feature_correlations path/to/similarity_file.pickle path/to/regression_folder
 ```